Cash flow is a Fact. Net income is just an Opinion.

 I wish this was my quote.
 But alas, it is from my friend Pablo Fernandez, Professor of Finance at the IESE Business School in Madrid, Spain, and his forthcoming book “Valuation and Common Sense (4th ed.)”.

 Remember, any company can show a profit and be bankrupt the next day if that day is the day they run out of cash.

-Spending time as an ABL (asset-based lender), you quickly realize that the weekly bills are relentless and the faster you grow the worse your working capital situation.
-You can’t spend inventory, accounts receivable, signed purchased orders or intellectual property; you can only spend cash from your bank account or from borrowing against these assets.
+Spending time as an ABL (asset-based lender), you quickly realize that the weekly bills are relentless.
+The faster you grow, the worse your working capital situation.
+You can’t spend inventory, accounts receivable, signed purchased orders, or intellectual property; you can only spend cash from your bank account or from borrowing against these assets.

-If you know anything about accounting one of the more fascinating facts is when sales go down, cash flow goes up and visa verse.
+If you understand accounting, one of the more fascinating facts is when sales go down, cash flow goes up.
+This works visa verse.
 Why is this?
-Well as sales go down, the bills go down and cash flow in from collections go up as AR goes down.
+As sales go down, the bills go down, and cash flow in from collections goes up as AR goes down.
 Typically variable costs like direct labor and COGS are going down too as sales drop.
 Thus a short term burst in cash ensues.

-My point is if you are buying a business, engage professionals who understand where the bodies are buried in the balance sheet.
-If you plan to sell your business, clean up the AR and inventory so the numbers don’t give potential buyers and their advisors and lenders pause.
+If you are buying a business, engage professionals who understand where the bodies are buried in the balance sheet.
+If you plan to sell your business, clean up the AR, and inventory, so the numbers don’t give potential buyers and their advisors and lenders pause.

 Ready to enter or exit business ownership?
 Please call 561-325-9777 or email to find what your company is worth through our professional valuation services.